MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Changes the color of the LED light behind the logo on Misty's torso.

 Arguments:
-* Red (int) - the red RGB color value.
+* Red (byte) - A value between 0 and 255 specifying the red RGB color.
-* Green (int) - the green RGB color value.
+* Green (byte) - A value between 0 and 255 specifying the green RGB color.
-* Blue (int) - the blue RGB color value.
+* Blue (byte) - A value between 0 and 255 specifying the blue RGB color.

+Returns:
+* Success (boolean) - Returns true if there are no errors related to this call.
+Otherwise, false.

 ##### ChangeDisplayImage
 Sets the current image being displayed on Misty's screen.
 Use `SaveImageAssetToRobot` to upload images to Misty.

 Arguments:
-* FilenameWithoutPath (string) - The name of previously uploaded file containing the image to display.
+* FileName (string) - The name of previously uploaded file containing the image to display.
 Do not include the file path.
 Valid image file types are .jpg, .jpeg, .gif, .png.

+Returns:
+* Success (boolean) - Returns true if there are no errors related to this call.
+Otherwise, false.

 ##### GetListOfImages